academic-union/kevinlv/_pages/mms.md

 ---
-layout: profiles
+layout: about
 permalink: /mms/
 title: MMS
-description: Movie, Music and Sports

 nav: true
 nav_order: 4

 ---

+Movie, Music and Sports

 In my spare time, I enjoy playing basketball (I'm a fan of Russell Westbrook), listening to music (I like blues), and watching movies (I'm fond of Brad Pitt).